-"A template program might work for somebody in one specialty who only sees 30 or 40 diagnoses, but in family practice we see hundreds of diagnoses.
-I can't even imagine another program that could come near to Praxis in terms of its flexibility."
+"In my practice we see hundreds of diagnoses.
+I can't even imagine another program that could come near to Praxis in terms of its flexibility"

 I'm board certified in family practice and I have three people working in my office - a receptionist, a medical assistant, and an office manager who takes care of billing and organizing the office in a better way.
 I have been using Praxis for a very long time - ten years, maybe more.

 I'm not a computer person and I know very little about computers - at that time, I knew practically nothing.
 I had a brother-in-law who was an attorney and he kept saying, you ought to check out computers!
 I took a computer class and a doctor presented a computer program that he had written using macros.
 I thought, wow, how many times do I write "heart normal, lungs clear, abdomen fine"?
 So I started looking into programs and I paid $25 to examine a program.
 I probably spent a month on it and thought, this is ridiculous - I can't use this thing.

 Then I tried another program for a month, and again I had the same reaction, that this was useless for me.
 It had certain nice features, but as far as trying to write a progress note, I found it totally useless.
 I had pretty much given up when I read an article about Praxis and the Concept Processor.
 I called and they gave me 3 months to try it with a refund if I wasn't happy with it.
 After 3 months I was totally hooked!